 - maintain a brighter view of the future

-With that list of benefits, who wouldn’t want to try it?
-To get started giving thanks, consider integrating some of the steps below into your daily life.
+With that list of benefits, who wouldn't want to try it?
+To get started giving thanks, consider integrating the following four steps into your daily life:

 You may assume that those with more material possessions have more to be grateful for.
 However, research suggests otherwise.
-Edward Diener, a psychology professor at the University of Illinois, found that a high percentage of affluent people in Japan report low levels of life satisfaction, just as those living in poverty in India do.
-These findings suggest that it’s not how much you have, but how you feel about what you have that makes the difference.
+Edward Diener, a psychology professor at the University of Illinois, found that a high percentage of affluent people in Japan reported low levels of life satisfaction, just as those living in poverty in India do.
+These findings suggest that it's not how much you have, but how you feel about what you have that may make the difference.

 It's not actually a challenging situation that is upsetting.
 It's how you perceive the situation.
 The next time you find yourself complaining about life's hassles, see if you can mentally "flip the switch" to frame things differently.
 For example, rather than getting down about missing an opportunity, try to see the positive side.
 You might now have more time to direct towards other priorities.